OpenNeptune3D/OpenNept4une/mcu-firmware/README.md

      sudo service klipper stop
      stm32flash -w ./firmware-bak.bin -v /dev/ttyS0
      ```
-   - After this reboot going forward you may use the first (compile with kaiuh) method.
+   - After this reboot going forward you may use the first (compile with make menuconfig) method.
    ## How to Recover OG MCU Firmware

 (Pre-dumped N4Pro (might be the same as N4) firmware-bak.bin)